napari/napari/docs/naps/4-async-slicing.md

 The expectation is that slicing will capture an immutable instance of this type on the main thread that another thread can use to perform slicing.
-In general, `data` will be too large to copy, so we should instead store a reference to that, and possibly a weak one.
+In general, `data` will be too large to copy, so we should instead store a reference to that, and possibly a weak one to avoid hogging memory unnecessarily.
 If `Layer.data` is mutated in-place on the main thread while slicing is being performed on another thread, this may create an inconsistent slice output depending on when the values in `data` are accessed, but should be safe.
-If `Layer.data` is reassigned on the main thread, then we can safely slice using all the old data, but we may not want anything to consume the output because it is now stale in which case slicing may return `None`.
+If `Layer.data` is reassigned on the main thread, then we can safely slice using all the old data, but we may not want anything to consume the output because it is now stale.

-This helps with goal (1) because it allows us to execute asynchronous slicing without worrying about mutations of layer state on the main thread, which might be unsafe or create inconsistent output.
+This definition helps with goal (1) because it allows us to execute asynchronous slicing without worrying about mutations of layer state on the main thread, which might be unsafe or create inconsistent output.
-Alternatively, we could use concurrency primitives like locks to temporarily block read/write access to layer state, but this is less clear and could lead to concurrency issues in the future, like deadlocks.

-This definition also helps with goal (2) because encapsulating the input to slicing in one type clarifies exactly what that input is, which is less clear right now.
+It also helps with goal (2) because encapsulating the input to slicing in one type clarifies exactly what that input is, which is much less clear right now.

+#### Response

 Second, we introduce a type to encapsulate the output to slicing.
 A slice response should also be immutable and should contain all the state that consumers need from a slice.
-For example, the following could be a minimal definition.

 ```python
 class _LayerSliceResponse: